bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

-If the private key is stored separately, its location may be supplied by setting the ``--ssl-keyfile`` command line argument, or by setting the ``BOKEH_SSL_KEYFILE`` evironment variable.
+If the private key is stored separately, its location may be supplied by setting the ``--ssl-keyfile`` command line argument, or by setting the ``BOKEH_SSL_KEYFILE`` environment variable.
 If a password is required for the private key, it should be supplied by setting the ``BOKEH_SSL_PASSWORD`` environment variable.

-Alternativey, you may wish to run a Boekh server behind a proxy, and have the proxy terminate SSL.
+Alternatively, you may wish to run a Bokeh server behind a proxy, and have the proxy terminate SSL.
 That scenario is described in the next section.

 .. _userguide_server_deplyoment_proxy: